Skip to main content

 • story

-• “Absolutely fantastic story too, full of many secrets and choices you can do to make a change for your/zoi's quest's trajectory in an entirely different direction than you would expect!”
+• “Absolutely fantastic story too, full of many secrets and choices you can make to change your and Zoi's quest trajectory in an entirely different direction than you would expect!”

 • gameplay

-• “Bugged in two battles where I could not click anything, felt like modding the deck should have been way more of an important mechanic but only got two cards for it, got soft locked in the tournament and had to get insane RNG to win the first battle.
-I tried the rest until I ran out of cards to draw in the last battle and even when dealing over 7 overkill damage, the card draw damage prevented a win.”
+• “Bugged in two battles where I could not click anything, felt like the modding the deck should have been way more of an important mechanic, only got two cards for it, got soft locked in the tournament and had to get insane RNG to win the first battle, first tried the rest until I ran out of cards to draw in the last battle and even when dealing over 7 overkill damage the card draw damage prevented a win.”

 • humor